mlafave/ampliconDIVider/README.md

 The first two columns show the placement of each sample in a plate.
 The third column indicates both the name of the target amplicon and the position of the amplicon using 1-based values, but without using the colon character.
 The fourth column contains the ID of the founder in which the CRISPR cut, and the firth column is used to distinguish between the progeny of that founder.
 The sixth column are the six bases of the barcode, written from 5' to 3'.

+`-f`:  Reference FASTA file (required): A FASTA file containing the sequence of the amplicons of interest.
+This should be the same file used to create the index for the aligner.
+If some of the target amplicons are nested within others, it's better to not include the larger of the two.
+For example, if you have amplicons from position 100 to 200, 600 to 700, and 100 to 700, then the one from 100 to 700 should not be included in this file or the aligner index, or it may cause alignment difficulites for the shorter amplicons.
+The hypothetical 100 to 700 sample can instead be monitored by using the `-p` option.

--h	print a help message with this list of options and exit
+`-h`:  Print a help message with this list of options and exit

--l	calculate the read length from the first entry of the BAM file, and calculate the mean & standard deviation of fragment length from the third column of the barcode file specified via -b.
+`-l`:  Calculate the read length from the first entry of the BAM file, and calculate the mean & standard deviation of fragment length from the third column of the barcode file specified via -b.
 This flag is optional; if it isn't used, the values used in Varshney et al. are assigned (defaults: read length = 300, mean fragment length = 309, fragment length standard deviation = 1259)

--n	name: Add a name (without spaces) to be used in the working directory and output files.
+`-n`:  Name: Add a name (without spaces) to be used in the working directory and output files.
 If this option is not provided, "target" is used as the default.

--p	primers of long fragments: If this option is used, the program will use the corresponding file to identify fragments that have the indicated primers pairs at the start of both paired reads, but which don't neccessarily constitute "proper pairs".
+`-p`:  Primers of long fragments: If this option is used, the program will use the corresponding file to identify fragments that have the indicated primers pairs at the start of both paired reads, but which don't neccessarily constitute "proper pairs".
 Useful for identifying fragments with deletions so large they are fail to be mapped by the aligner.
 It has the following format:

 	cecr1a_T1F/T2R_25:17051437-17051898	GTTTCAGTGGATTGGCTGGT	GCAGTGCTCTGATCTCCACA
 	man2a1_T2F/T1R_5:58517329-58543258	AGCTCCTACTGTGTTTGACTGC	TGCATGCAGTTTCATGTTGA